StephenCleary/AspNetBackgroundTasks/README.md

 The Problem with Fire and Forget
 ===

 ASP.NET lives around a request lifecycle.
 If there are no active requests, ASP.NET may decide to unload your application.
-This is *perfectly normal*; by default ASP.NET will recycle your application every so often just to keep things clean.
+This is *perfectly normal*; by default IIS will recycle your application every so often just to keep things clean.

 This causes a problem for "fire and forget": ASP.NET isn't even aware that the background work is running. `BackgroundTaskManager` will register the background work with the ASP.NET runtime so it is aware of it.
 However, it's still not a perfectly reliable solution.